When Should I Replace My Running Shoes?

 10- Stress Fracture

 This type of rupture occurs in the ankle or the feet, causing moderate pain that increases over time.
 The fracture is caused by wearing a tight pair of shoes that lack support, increasing the risk of injury.
-With this issue, you need to get a new pair of suitable running sneakers.
+With this issue, you must get a new pair of suitable running sneakers.

 11- Iliotibial Band Syndrome (IT Band Syndrome)